 A financial crisis such as this one doesn’t just affect a company’s balance sheet.
 It has a profound effect on the people in the business including the owners, directors, management and employees.

-The directors were considering an offer from a national competitor to buy the business for $9.8M increasing the pressure to determine and take the best course of action.
+The directors were considering an offer from a national equipment rental group to buy the business for $9.8M increasing the pressure to determine and take the best course of action.

 How we turned things around.

 Management roles were redefined with a strong focus on revenue and achieving better and more profitable use of their hire plant.
-Much of the expensive and highly-leveraged equipment had been underutilised in the past – and this had been a major contributory factor to the company’s financial woes.
+Much of the expensive and highly-leveraged equipment had been under utilised in the past – and this had been a major contributing factor to the company’s financial woes.

 A year later, revenue was up by 60%.
-And 18 months after our appointment, the business was valued at $15.5M, a figure which continues to rise as the reformed company continues its steady growth.
+18 months after our appointment, the business was valued at $15.5M, 58% higher than the offer initially received.

-“It’s very satisfying to see the company back on track and doing well”, says Michael Fingland.
+“It’s very satisfying to see the businesses turn around and doing well”, says Michael Fingland.
 “But it’s also important to remember the human aspect of what we do.
-In this case, we not only saved the company – but also the livelihoods of its many employees.”
+In this case, we not only saved the company – but also the livelihoods of the directors and their many employees.”